Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Introduction

 \section{Introduction}

-\IEEEPARstart{P}{lants} are the major organisms that can produce biomass and oxygen by absorbing solar energy.
-One key problem in plant growth study is to understand the photosynthetic activities of plants under various external stimulus or genetic variations.
-For this purpose, plant researchers conduct large-scale experiments in a chamber, as shown in the left part of Fig.~\ref{fig:concept}, where the temperature and light conditions can be controlled, and ceiling-mounted fluorescence cameras capture images of the plants during their growth period~\cite{nedbal2004chlorophyll}.
-The pixel intensity of the fluorescence image indicates the {\it photosynthetic efficiency} (PE) of the plants.
-Given such a high-throughput imaging system, the massive amount of resultant visual data calls for advanced visual analysis in order to study a wide range of plant physiological problems~\cite{zhang2012natural}.
+\IEEEPARstart{P}{lant} phenotyping~\cite{fiorani2013future} refers to a set of methodologies and protocols used to measure plant growth~\cite{jansen2009simultaneous}, architecture~\cite{trachsel2011shovelomics}, composition~\cite{wilson2004dissection}, and etc. In contrast to the manual observation-based methods, the automatic image-based approaches for plant phenotyping have gained more attention recently~\cite{scharr2014annotated, hartmann2011htpheno}.
+As shown in Figure~\ref{fig:concept}, plant researchers conduct large-scale experiments in a chamber with controlled temperature and lighting conditions.
+Ceiling-mounted fluorescence cameras capture images of a plant during its growth period~\cite{nedbal2004chlorophyll}.
+The pixel intensities of the image indicate the {\it photosynthetic efficiency} (PE) of the plant.
+Given such a high-throughput imaging system, the massive data calls for advanced visual analysis in order to study a wide range of plant physiological problems~\cite{zhang2012natural}, e.g., the heterogeneity of PE among the leaves.
+Therefore, the {\it leaf-level} visual analysis is fundamental to automatic plant phenotyping.

-Leaves at different developmental ages may respond differently to changes of environmental conditions~\cite{chen2008Capacity}.
-For example, biologists may be interested in the heterogeneity of PE among leaves, the heterogeneity of PE over time, and whether the PE of younger leaves is more sensitive to the change of light conditions.
-Therefore, it is important to provide a {\it leaf-level} visual analysis, which answers the essential questions such as how many leaves are there, what are their structures, and how do they change over time.
-These problems are the main focus of this paper.